 The longer you leave corns, the worse they can get.
 It may become more painful for your pup to walk over time.

 It’s difficult to pinpoint an exact cure, simply because there are multiple suspected reasons for the occurrence of corns.
-However, vets recommend the following treatment:
+However, vets recommend the following options:

 You should also consider that Greyhounds sometimes don’t react well to anesthesia.
 If your dog is old, this may factor into your decision.